pydanny/pydanny-event-notes/socalpiggies/20111110-dreamhost.rst

 Slow ORM queries
 ------------------

-* Django ORM sometimes slows things down so you have to optimize
+* Django ORM sometimes slows things down so you have to optimize.

+    * 95% of the time it's not an issue
+    * 5% of the time he hits a bottleneck

+* Sometimes you have to break it out into SQL with the `.extra()` method.